1940 Stanford Indians football team: Season

 Stanford opened the season with a road game against San Francisco U at Kezar Stadium.
 It was part of the first-ever major college football doubleheader, which also featured Santa Clara and Utah.
 The Indians defeated San Francisco convincingly, 27–0.
-In attendance was their next opponents' head coach, Tex Oliver of Oregon, and he said, "[H]alf of the time neither we or the spectators knew who was the ballcarrier until someone would dart out from the sidelines with the pigskin under his arms... and it was probably [quarterback Frank] Albert."
+In attendance was their next opponents' head coach, Tex Oliver of Oregon, and he said, "Half of the time neither we or the spectators knew who was the ballcarrier until someone would dart out from the sidelines with the pigskin under his arms... and it was probably quarterback Frank Albert."
 Oliver added, "If we expect to stop their attack, we'll have to work fast", and immediately returned home to conduct intense practices in preparation for Stanford.

 The extra preparation did not halt the Stanford attack, however, and according to Harold Parrott in The Milwaukee Journal, "the duped Webfoots chased phantom ball carriers all over the field.
 They tackled everybody but the nonchalant-looking Stanford man who actually had the ball."
 Stanford won again, 13–0.
 The following week, the Indians narrowly edged Santa Clara, 7–6, to remain "the only untied, undefeated team in the Far West."
 After defeating Washington State at home, 26–14, Stanford met the defending Pacific Coast Conference (PCC) champions, Southern California.
 With 90 seconds remaining to play, the game was tied at seven, but Stanford used its deception tactics to score two touchdowns to win, 21–7.

 The Indians then beat UCLA the next week in Los Angeles, 20–14.
 Washington, the only other team with a perfect Pacific Coast Conference record, led Stanford by a touchdown at half time.
 In the third quarter, the Huskies extended their lead when they capitalized on an interception with a field goal.
 Before the end of the period, though, Albert engineered two long drives that culminated in touchdowns.
 In the final quarter, Indians back Pete Kmetovic caught an interception and tallied the final score.
 Stanford won, 20–10.
 After beating Oregon State, 28–14, Stanford traveled to Berkeley to face California in the annual rivalry, the "Big Game".
 The Indians defeated the Bears, 13–7, to guarantee a Rose Bowl invitation in lieu of Washington, which despite losing to Stanford head-to-head, had beaten UCLA more convincingly, 41–0.